 The Vimose Comb (c.
 160 AD), found on the island of Funen, Denmark, bears the inscription Harja.
 This remains the oldest undisputed runic inscription.
 Harja is interpreted as a male personal name or an agent noun meaning “Warrior” or “Comb-one.”
 The artifact demonstrates that even in its earliest phase, the script was used to mark personal possession and identity on organic materials like bone.

 The most critical artifact for the sequence of the row is the Kylver Stone (c.
 400 AD) from Gotland, Sweden.
 This limestone slab was found forming the side of a sarcophagus.
-The inscription faces the interior of the grave, invisible to the living, and lists the full 24-rune Futhark followed by a palindromic tree-symbol.
+The inscription faces the interior of the grave, invisible to the living, and lists the full 24-rune Futhark followed by a tree-like bindrune, with the uninterpreted palindrome Sueus carved in a separate space on the slab.
 The placement suggests the Futhark itself functioned as a magical containment field or a bridge for the deceased, rather than a message for a human audience.

 Transition to Later Systems

-The dominance of the Elder Futhark waned in the 8th century due to the linguistic phenomenon known as Syncope.
+The dominance of the Elder Futhark waned in the 8th century due to the linguistic phenomenon known as syncope.
 As Proto-Norse evolved into Old Norse, unstressed vowels were lost, causing the language to contract and its phonology to shift.
 Paradoxically, the 24-rune system was reduced to the 16-character Younger Futhark in Scandinavia, requiring individual runes to represent multiple sounds.
+During this transition, the Younger Futhark diversified into distinct stylistic variations, traditionally categorized as long-branch and short-twig scripts.
+While older scholarship labeled these as “Danish” and “Swedish-Norwegian” regional variants, modern runologists view them primarily as functional adaptations: long-branch functioned as a bold, monumental script for formal stone monuments, while short-twig served as a streamlined shorthand for everyday communication carved on wood or bone.
+Apart from these two variants, a third, less popular one also existed: Hälsinge runes, also known as staveless runes.

 Simultaneously, Germanic migrations to the British Isles established the script there, where it expanded into the Anglo-Saxon Futhorc (reaching up to 33 characters) to accommodate the evolving sounds of Old English.
 While the Elder Futhark ceased to be a living script by roughly 800 AD, it was deciphered by scholars in the 19th century.
 In contemporary modern esoteric practice, it serves as the foundational system for many forms of runic divination and magic, though historically, magical inscriptions were also composed using the Younger and Anglo-Saxon rows.